Go to Bed at the Same Time Every Night. Wake Up at the Same Time Every Day

 Play Sounds of Nature or Light Music

-I personally use Calm Radio Nature Sounds for sleep like Beach Waves.
+I personally use Calm Radio Nature Sounds like Beach Waves for my sleep music.
 Beach Waves are cyclical and repetitive sounds...and considered one of the best nature sounds for sleep.
 I find it helps my ears tune out other external sounds and helps me focus only on the single nature sound I hear.

 I also highly recommend the use of an internet radio in the bedroom to play music or nature sounds for sleep.
 Internet radios are more reliable than a mobile devices or computers for playback as they only use wifi or bluetooth.
 You don't need an expensive internet radio since you will be sleeping...audio quality will not be important.
 I have used a Grace radio for years.
 The Calm Radio team can help set these up for you.